tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 # .gitignore

-From `Terminal`, issue `ls -al` commands to explore the local `IntegratedProjects` directory/repository, revealing the following:
+From `Terminal`, issue `ls -al` commands to explore the cloned directory/respository, `IntegratedProjects`, revealing the following:

 ```
 .../IntegratedProjects